KaiZER717/Twitch-Sub-VOD-Player/README.md

   => choose channel
   => choose VOD

-## if there are problems with chat, delete the folder logs/cache
+## if have problems with chat, delete the folder logs/cache